Joshua-Barnes03/Products/README.md

 * If you need to fill the database with clean data, run this script: `npm run fill`.
 * To start the server, use: `npm start`.
 * If starting the deployed server, use: `npm run pm2 start`.
 This will run the server without requiring a terminal to manage it.
 You can sign out of the deployed instance without shutting off the server in this way.
 To stop it, run: `npm run pm2 stop`.
-* To test the program locally, or to make sure it is operating correctly, you can use: `npm run test` or `npm run light-hit` for jest or artillery respectively.
+* To make sure the server and database are both working correctly, make sure the server is not running, then use: `npm run test`.
+This will run a test using Jest to make sure both parts of the service are functioning.
+* To make test the services load-bearing functionality, make sure the server is running, then use: `npm run light-hit`.
+This is a warm-up test using Artillery.io.
+This just certifies the service is able to handle use.
+Large scale testing should be saved for the deployed service.

 ## Help